anzemur/Digit-recognition/README.md

 # Digit recognition
 Digit recognition using SVD and least squares method.
-Has 96% accuracy on the testing set if you use the first 11 singular values.
+Take a look at the report.pdf for a detailed description.